PheelTi/jersey-multipart-featuir/README.md

       Temporary files are kept for the whole duration of the request, and are deleted after the response is finished.
 You may change this behaviour (see below).
     - **Value resolvers**
-      - This implementation deals more nicely with collection of parameters
+      - This implementation deals more nicely with collection of parameters, and can use MessageBodyWorkers of single object for collection of objects.
       - More control on the annotation `@FormDataParam` : filter on the field: type, content-type, or to map a content-type to another.
   - **CLIENT SIDE**
     - Custom `ParamConverters` are taken into account to serialize the response.